skinnovation1996/ski_ews/README.md

 ## Installation
 To install, extract all the files to "C:/xampp/htdocs" directory.
 Create directory name "ews" and put all the files.
+To begin using this system, open command line and type on the following command "php spark serve" inside the "ews" directory.
+Open browser and type "localhost:8080".

 ## Database
 To setup database, open PHPMyAdmin via localhost, add new database name "ews" and import the sql file (ews.sql).